 So as he ran his finger along the seam of the envelope, he was rather curious about this 'two pm on Christmas Eve Day drop and run' present.

-The card was printed with a simple 'Merry Christmas,' but his expression softened as he read the handwritten note beneath it.
+The card was printed with a simple 'Merry Christmas,' but his expression softened when he began to read the handwritten note beneath it.

 I know it's been a hard year for both of us.
 And I wanted you to know that I wouldn't have gotten through those weeks after Colorado without your support.
 Your friendship is the most important in my life.
 But I was afraid that I didn't have the words to really tell you how much you've come to mean to me, so consider this gift a token of my affection.